bhisaac/5eFP/5eFP-SRD.md

 |-:|:-|:-|
 |3⛁|Adaptable|...|

+**_Adaptable_.** You gain the benefits of both human species' traits, though you do not gain a trait more than once:

-**_Adaptable_.** If this feature does not modify one of your ability scores, choose an ability score unmodified by your ability score increase trait.
+- Choose an ability score unmodified by your ability score increase trait.
 The chosen ability score increases by +1.
-If you did not gain a feat when you gained this feature, you gain one feat.
+- You gain one feat.